 Kerry Ann Sullivan, Los Angeles Realtor

-For example, you can talk about charities you’ve volunteered for or local charities whose mission you support and might need the shout out.
-Think your local soup kitchen rather than the Red Cross.
-The only caveat is to keep the focus on the charity, not how great you are for volunteering.
+Amplifying a social good in your community is always a good way of generating real estate blog post ideas.
+Talk about local charities you’ve volunteered for or local charities whose mission you support and might need a shout-out.
+The only caveat is to keep the focus on the charity, not on how great you are for volunteering.

 Ryan Fitzgerald, North Carolina Realtor

+This real estate blog idea strategy stands the test of time.
 After researching for more than a few minutes, chances are your readers are going to see a million and one “best of” lists.
-10 Best curb appeal ideas, 5 best restaurants in Dayton, Ohio, etc. To help stand out and maybe satisfy someone’s morbid curiosity, try making a ‘worst of’ list.
+Ten Best Curb Appeal Ideas, 5 Best Restaurants in Dayton, Ohio, etc. To help stand out and maybe satisfy someone’s morbid curiosity, try making a “worst of” list.